An expert is someone who has succeeded in making decisions and judgements simpler through knowing what to pay attention to and what to ignore.

 An indicator of whether the tenant will be able to afford the rent increase will be the tenant’s earnings history.
 Open your tenant file and see what the tenant was earning when they qualified for the property.
 Now this isn’t scientific, but you can make a rough approximation of what their current salary should be a year hence of completing the application.
 You could either leave the salary as is or you can factor in an inflation adjustment.

 I use the rent coverage ratio to measure the tenant’s gross monthly income available to pay the current rent.
-For my tenants, I require gross monthly income to be at least 3 times the monthly rent.
-If your rent increase causes the rent coverage ratio to fall below 3, the tenant might leave or fail to pay their rent.
+For my tenants, I require gross monthly income to be at least three times the monthly rent.
+If your rent increase causes the rent coverage ratio to fall below three, the tenant might leave or fail to pay their rent.

 No matter how impressive the property, it’s still subject to market forces.
 Understanding the local economy will let you know what the market rates are for rents in your area.